 What’s the Weather Like in New York City?

-About 8 million people call New York City home.
+More than 8.2 million people call New York City home.
 If you’re planning to move to NYC, you need to be equipped for all four seasons of weather, so here’s an overview of what you can expect.

 Average Temperatures